• Skip to main content

 Introduction

-In order to use MQTT central broker has to be choosen first.
-All the connection handling, buffering and re-delivery trying (at network interrupts) is managed by MQTT broker.
-All MQTT clients have a permanently open TCP connection to the broker.
+To use the MQTT protocol a central broker has to exist.
+All the connection handling, message forwarding, buffering and re-delivering (at network interrupts) are managed by the MQTT broker.
+All MQTT clients communicate with each other only via the broker.

-1. to use some existing broker service (f.e. cloud broker):
+• to use some existing, public broker service (f.e. cloud broker):

-• more secure to use over Internet (no need to open your network to incoming TCP connections)
+• more secure to use over the Internet (no need to open network for incoming TCP connections)

-2. to set up and use your own broker:
+• to set up and use system own, private broker:

-• reliability and security is under your control
+• settings, reliability and security are more under system owner control

-• no sign up nor agreements needed with third-parties (service providers)
+• no sign-up nor agreements needed by third parties (service providers)

 MQTTBroker